DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-unit/manage-unit.md

 **Edge Units Status List:**

-- Creating: The edge unit is being created, and the edit and delete buttons are disabled.
+- Executing: The edge unit is being created or the edge unit information is being updated.
+During this time, the edge unit name cannot be clicked on, and edge unit operations cannot be accessed.
-- Running: The edge unit has been successfully created and is running normally.
+- Running: The edge unit is running normally.
-- Failed: The edge unit failed to create or encountered an error during runtime.
+- Failed: The edge unit creation has failed or there is an abnormality in the operation.
 Hover over the icon on the right to view the error information.
-- Updating: The edge unit is being edited and updated, and the edit and delete buttons are disabled.
-- Deleting: The edge unit is being deleted, and the edit and delete buttons are disabled.
+- Deleting: The edge unit is being deleted.
+During this process, the edge unit name, edit, and delete buttons cannot be clicked.

 **Edge Unit Resource Statistics:**